One for all, all for one

 This activity aims to establish a connection between the aspects of social justice and the Young Greens in the contemporary political and societal context.

-CALL FOR PREP TEAM WILL OPEN NOVEMBER 2024
+CALL FOR PREP TEAM WAS OPEN NOVEMBER 2024 [CLOSED]

 The activity will be divided into three learning blocks, with introductory, skill-building training, topical explorations, and further the creative output creation.